A global Torelli theorem for singular symplectic varieties: Introduction

 \section{Introduction}

 The local and global deformation theories of irreducible holomorphic symplectic manifolds enjoy many beautiful properties.
 For example, unobstructedness of deformations \cite{Bo78,Ti,To89} and the local Torelli theorem \cite{B} are at the origin of many results on symplectic manifolds.
 Among the highlights of the global theory are Huybrechts' surjectivity of the period map \cite{Huy99} and Verbitsky's global Torelli theorem \cite{V13} (see for example Markman's survey article \cite{markmantor} and Huybrechts' Bourbaki talk \cite{huybourbaki}).
 Verbitsky's result has since paved the way for many important developments, with applications to a wide variety of questons such as: birational boundedness \cite{Ch16}, lattice polarized mirror symmetry \cite{Ca16}, algebraic cycles \cite{CP}, hyperbolicity questions \cite{KLV} and many more.
 Recent progress in MMP and interest in singular symplectic varieties \cite{GKP} has made it apparent that a global deformation theory of singular symplectic varieties would be equally valuable.
+As for smooth varieties, it is of utmost importance here to consider not-necessarily-projective K\"ahler varieties---even if one is mainly interested in moduli spaces of projective varieties, see e.g. Remark \ref{remark ghs}.

-In the present article we initiate a systematic study of the moduli theory of singular symplectic varieties.
-We prove general results concerning their deformation theory and building on this we develop a global moduli theory for locally trivial families of singular irreducible symplectic varieties.
-For the purpose of this article it is convenient to define an \emph{(irreducible) symplectic variety} $X$ to be a compact normal K\"ahler space admitting a resolution $\pi:Y\to X$ by an (irreducible) holomorphic symplectic manifold $Y$, see section \ref{sec symplektisch}.
-In this situation we refer to $\pi$ as an \emph{(irreducible) symplectic resolution}.
-In particular, if the varieties are projective, then our (irreducible) symplectic varieties are symplectic varieties in the sense of Beauville \cite{Be} but our notion is of course much more restrictive.
+In the present article we initiate a systematic study of the moduli theory of compact K\"ahler singular symplectic varieties, beginning with those that admit symplectic resolutions by irreducible symplectic manifolds.
+We prove general results concerning their deformation theory and building on this we develop a global moduli theory for locally trivial families of such varieties.
+To fix ideas, recall that a \emph{symplectic variety} $X$ in the sense of Beauville \cite[Definition 1.1]{Be} is a normal complex variety whose regular part admits a nondegenerate holomorphic 2-form that extends to some (hence any) resolution.
+Usually the extension will have zeroes, but if there is a resolution $\pi:Y\to X$ by an (irreducible) holomorphic symplectic manifold $Y$, we call $\pi$ an \emph{(irreducible) symplectic resolution}.